wowofbob/yesod-util/README.md

           OpTypeMinus -> nmLeft - nmRight
 ```

+Our handler takes a json object as an argument.
+This object must have `"type"`, `"left"`, and `"right"`keys.
+The `"type"` key must point to either `"plus"` or `"minus"` strings (follows from `FromJSON` definition for `OpType`); both `"left"` and `"right"` keys must point to integers.
+There might be other keys in json object, but, according to definition of our handler, these three must be present and be valid.
+Otherwise request will be rejected.

-A user application gets back one of the objects listed below depending on errors:
+A user application gets back one of the objects listed below depending from errors:

 ---
 ##### No Errors